ray-project/ray/doc/source/serve/advanced-guides/inplace-updates.md

 (serve-updating-user-config)=

-## Updating User Config
+## Updating the user config
-Let's use the text summarization and translation application [from the production guide](production-config-yaml) as an example.
+This example uses the text summarization and translation application [from the production guide](production-config-yaml).
 Both of the individual deployments contain a `reconfigure()` method.
-This method allows us to issue lightweight updates to our deployments by updating the `user_config`.
+This method allows you to issue lightweight updates to the deployments by updating the `user_config`.

 First let's deploy the graph.
 Make sure to stop any previous Ray cluster using the CLI command `ray stop` for this example: